PE foam for Lapseal tape

 Closed cell polyethylene (PE) foam tape, with self-adhesive backing, are fitted to wooden or steel purlins to prevent noise (squeaking) caused by expansion and contraction of polycarbonate sheets during temperature variations.
 These tapes are used either when polycarbonate sheeting is installed between metal sheets (to allow light to penetrate to the space below), or when the entire roof uses polycarbonate roofing.
 Purlin tapes are normally installed along the full width of the purlin prior to placing the polycarbonate on the roof structure.

-Reasons to use Back channel tapes
+PE foam for Back channel tapes

 The foam tape is fitted into a “C-section” channel mounted on a wall, into which sheets of metal roofing are pushed in at a slight angle.
 This is typically used when they are fitted under a gutter in awnings and patios.
 The foam does not hold water, and will compress when the sheets are pushed into it, to create a watertight seal, preventing rain from blowing up the sheets and running down the wall.